Solar Power & Rechargeable Battery Follow

 If you find your Tempest is regularly in Mode 2 or Mode 3, you may want to follow these tips:

-First, make sure your Tempest is aligned properly: The blue arrow should face North if you live in the northern hemisphere or South if you live below the Equator.
+First, make sure your Tempest is aligned properly: The arrow on the side of the device should face North if you live in the northern hemisphere or South if you live below the Equator.
 The solar panels should be exposed to as much sunlight as possible throughout the day.
 See our Siting Guide for more details.

 Next, be sure to locate your Tempest in direct sunlight, if possible.
 Its solar panels don’t need much sunlight, but the device should not be located in the shade.